gcallah/BookReviews/pilkington.md

 And, quite naturally, he first turns his attention to the question of just what is this thing that is collapsing.
 His answer is: "We will consider liberalism to be the Enlightenment political ideology par excellence that sought to level and 'rationalize' social and political relationships.
 Liberalism's target has always been hierarchical structures in politics and society at large."
-(10) Of course, many alternative definitions are possible, and definitions, per definition, cannot be wrong, only more or less informative.
-But in this case, I think PP has provided us with an very informative definition.
+(10) Of course, many alternative definitions are possible, and definitions, by definition, cannot be wrong, only more or less informative.
+But in this case, I think PP has provided us with a highly informative definition.

-Liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
+As PP tells it, liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
 But the tearing down of hierarchies could not stop there: as with any ideology that promises to cure us of the world's ills, liberalism has had to keep going, since all was not yet cured.
 Cultures could not be deemed better or worse, with the exception that, as far as they were not liberal, they were worse.
 No "lifestyle" could hold itself superior to any other way of living.
 No sexual activity, so long as it is voluntary, could be regarded as better or worse than any other.
 All sources of "arbitrary" authority also had to be swept away, such as parental control over their children.

-## Liberalism's Collapse

 PP describes the many societal ills that this destruction of hierarchies entailed: plummetting birth rates, rising mental illness, increased drug addiction, soaring out-of-wedlock births, the de-industrialization of many liberal